delapuente/js-for-gamedev/en/02-javascript/0202-modelo-de-datos/index.md

 };
 ```

-The first limitation to JavaScript is that **access to object properties cannot
+The foremost limitation to JavaScript is that **access to object properties cannot
-be restricted** (i.e., there are no private properties).
-Thus, nothing prevents
+be restricted** (i.e., there are no private properties.)
+Because of this, there
-us from directly modifying the position.
+is nothing to prevent us from directly modifying the position.

 ```js
 enemy.position.x = 100; // perfectly valid.
 ```

-The only caveat would be to warn the user against code utilizing certain
+At most, we could warn the user against code that handles certain
 properties.
 A widespread practice in JavaScript is to add an underscore `_` to
 attributes we want to consider to be **private:**